MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-interruptions.md

 You can design your bot to use these values when present, and prompt the user when they are not.
 If you have a property associated with your input action, and s value for that property is passed in via `BeginDialog`, the user will not be prompted for it.
 There are situations when you may need to prompt the user for that information even when the property is not `null`.
 In these situations you can set `AlwaysPrompt` to `true`.

-_Flexible entity extraction_ enables you to take the first non-null value, using `coalesce`, a prebuilt function available as part of [Adaptive Expressions][adaptive-expresions].
+_Flexible entity extraction_ enables you to take the first non-null value, using `coalesce`, a prebuilt function available as part of [Adaptive Expressions][adaptive-expressions].

 ## Confirmation and correction